Mentors¶

 - At least one mentor profile's matching criteria are satisfied.

-- All non-skip hooks for the matched commit have reached a terminal state.
+- All non-skipped hooks for the latest regular commit are ready.